MicrosoftDocs/azure-aks-docs/articles/aks/aks-communication-manager.md

 ---

 # Azure Kubernetes Service Communication Manager

-The AKS Communication Manager facilitates notifications for all your AKS maintenance activities using the power of Azure Resource Notification and Azure Resource Graph frameworks.
-Currently in preview, you can follow these steps to set up notifications for all types of auto upgrades that utilize maintenance windows.
+The AKS Communication Manager streamlines notifications for all your AKS maintenance tasks by leveraging Azure Resource Notification and Azure Resource Graph frameworks.
+This tool enables you to monitor your upgrades closely by providing timely alerts on event triggers and outcomes.
+If maintenance fails, it will notify you with the reasons for the failure, reducing operational hassles related to observability and follow-ups.
+Currently in preview, you can set up notifications for all types of auto upgrades that utilize maintenance windows by following these steps.

 ## Prerequisites